ClosingBracket/osv/README.md

 # OSv

-OSv is the versatile modular unikernel designed to run unmodified Linux applications securely on micro-VMs in the cloud.
+OSv is the open-source versatile modular unikernel designed to run unmodified Linux applications securely on micro-VMs in the cloud.
 Built from the ground up for effortless deployment and management of microservices and serverless apps, with superior performance.